vidalme/gradientdiscipline/README.md

 <h4><u>Plan</u></h4>
 Finish what was unfinished from yesterday, then put some work on the actual tasks for today (see day 12/03 for schedule)
 <h4><u>Execution</u></h4>
+<p>I put some work on and I feel like I learned 90% of what I will use with regex but then today was also the first synchronous class for the <span style='font-size:1.5rem;color:DarkCyan;font-weight:bold'>IT Talent trilha devops</span>, these will take place every thursday.
+<p>I really have a good feeling about this course, peeps are def more engadged and we can clearly see a real intention by the monitors to make an actual difference in the lives of the students.
+<p>After the class I did a bit of more regex studying, I really need to hurry up with this book and try spend more time developing my project for the course.
 <br><hr>
 <h3>15/03/2024</h3>
 <h4><u>Plan</u></h4>
+Alrite, today is a day to focus and hurry the flan out with the book.
 <h4><u>Execution</u></h4>
 <br><hr>
 <h3>16/03/2024</h3>